public sector in pakistan

 Pakistan’s Public Sector

-The public sector in Pakistan has a vast role in its economy via different regulatory bodies – for example providing products and services in health, energy, defense, and the transportation sector.
+The public sector in Pakistan has a vast role in its economy via different regulatory bodies, providing products and services in the health, energy, defense, and transportation sectors.
 The part of the economy concerned with providing basic government services to the people is called the public sector.
 It is the primary role of the government to provide a legal agenda within which all economic transitions occur.

 In general, the undertakings of any government fall into the following four categories: